vuejs/v2.vuejs.org/src/v2/guide/components-edge-cases.md

 var map = this.$parent.map || this.$parent.$parent.map
 ```

 This has quickly gotten out of hand.
-That's why to provide context information to descendent components arbitrarily deep, we instead recommend [dependency injection](#Dependency-Injection).
+That's why to provide context information to descendant components arbitrarily deep, we instead recommend [dependency injection](#Dependency-Injection).

 ### Accessing Child Component Instances & Child Elements